mancusoa74/ESP8266_I.O.Broker/Arduino/Telegram/TelegramBot-master/README.md

-#Arduino WiFi101 Shield - Telegram BOT Library
+#ESP8266 - Telegram BOT Library

 An Arduino IDE library around the Telegram Bot API to be used with ESP8266.